shellscape/webpack-plugin-ramdisk/README.md

 However, Windows users without WSL2 are in a pickle.
 Unfortunately Windows does not ship with any capabilities that allow for creation of RAM disks / drives programmatically, without user interaction.
 This is an OS limitation and we cannot work around it.
 However, there is a solution for Windows users - tools like [ImDisk](https://sourceforge.net/projects/imdisk-toolkit/) will allow you to create a RAMdisk and assign it a drive letter, to which one can point a webpack configuration's `output` property.

+## Performance

+Average savings for a bundle's total build time ranges from 25-32% according to tests we've run on a variety of platforms and bundle sizes.
+The largest gains were during frequently Hot Module Reloading operations, where one or more files were changed and the bundle(s) were rebuilt during watch mode.

+For example, the following stats were generated for a 13mb bundle:

+Without `webpack-plugin-ramdisk`:
+ - initial build and emit: 19.88s
+ - initial file change, save, and rebuild: 0.6s
+ - subsequent changes and rebuilds: 1.15s 0.864s 1.68s

+Average build and emit time: 1.23s

+With `webpack-plugin-ramdisk`:
+ - initial build and emit: 16.8s
+ - initial file change, save, and rebuild: 0.9s
+ - subsequent changes and rebuilds: 1.23s, 0.951s, 0.48s

+Average build and emit time: 0.887s

+Result = 28% time savings.
+This may seem inconsequential, but consider the number of times a single developer will save and rebuild for HMR during the course of a workday.
+When aggregated, that's a considerable savings throughout a session.

 ## Removing the RAMdisk

 _These commands use `wpr` as the RAMdisk name.
 If the `name` option has been modified, swap `wpr` for the value specified in the options._